Home > Paradise Cove Resort Review

-This adorable tropical hideaway offers 10 elegant villas among immaculate lawns peppered with palms and statues.
-With 1 or 2 bedrooms, they are open-plan and spacious, containing more Melanesian arts and crafts than almost anywhere else.
-The kitchenette, lofty thatched roofs and broad stone walls also add to the appeal, but there is deliberately no TV or air-conditioning (only overhead fans).
-A few directly face the sea, but most are distant by 50m or more.
-A raised area of sand lined with lounge chairs provides wonderful views and refreshing breezes, but there is no real beach.
-This is offset by the sparkling pool, which is sizeable considering the few guests and alongside a gigantic nakamal hut with old-world furnishings.
-The only disadvantage is the isolation: about 15 minutes from Port Villa by chartered minibus, with no facilities nearby or public transport outside.
+This adorable tropical hideaway offers ten elegant villas among immaculate lawns peppered with palms and statues.
+With one or two bedrooms, they are open-plan and spacious, featuring more Melanesian arts and crafts than almost anywhere else.
+The kitchenettes, lofty thatched roofs, and broad stone walls also add to the appeal, but there is deliberately no TV or air-conditioning (only overhead fans).
+A few directly face the sea, though most are slightly distant.
+A raised area of sand lined with lounge chairs provides wonderful views and a refreshing breeze, but there is no real beach.
+This is offset by the sparkling pool, which is sizable, considering the few guests, and alongside a gigantic nakamal hut with old-world furnishings.
+The only disadvantage is the isolation: about fifteen minutes from Port Villa by chartered minibus, with no facilities nearby or public transport outside.

 Paradise Cove Resort – The Basics

-- Guests: Caters for all, but the serenity and isolation appeals more to older guests, but children welcome.
+- Guests: Caters to all, but the serenity and isolation appeals more to older guests, though children are welcome.

-- Views: A few villas face the sea, but most do not, and are 50 to 100m from the ocean, with views only of the gardens and lawns.
+- Views: A few villas face the sea, but most do not and are 50-100m from the ocean, with views only of the gardens and lawns.

-- Wi-Fi Internet: Available for free in and around the lobby/restaurant area, but access may not be so reliable in villas further away.
+- Wi-Fi: Available for free in and around the lobby/restaurant area, but access may not be so reliable in villas further away.

 - Parking: Enough free and secure parking at the entrance.

-- Nice Perks: Free rental of snorkelling gear, kayaks, paddleboards and bicycles.
+- Nice Perks: Free rental of snorkeling gear, kayaks, paddleboards, and bicycles.
 Board games in the café/lounge area.

 - Phone: (678) 777 3398